 - No minimum account balance

-App-based banking is any sort of financial institution or tool that you control primarily through an app.
+App-based banking is any sort of financial management that you do primarily through an app.
+It’s basically another name for digital banking but based solely through an app.
+Banking apps are popular tools in the online banking world and can help you save, budget and manage your spending.
 There are several advantages to app-based banking:

 Using your phone as your main point of contact with your bank can save you time and give you more control over your finances, but there are a few things to be aware of.